I am not sure which medical plan to choose. Will you please tell me?

 I am newly eligible for benefits.
 When does that coverage begin?

-When you first become eligible, as long as you enroll within your required timeframe, your coverage is effective the first of the month following the date you become eligible, or timely submit your changes due to a life event.
+When you first become eligible, as long as you enroll within your required timeframe, your coverage is effective the first of the month following the date you become eligible, or timely submit your changes due to a Qualifying Life Event.

 Yes, you will receive a request from Consova to provide the required documentation and the deadline by which you must submit it.
 Generally, you will need to provide a copy of the birth certificate for a dependent child.
 For a spouse, you typically need to provide a copy of your official (not religious) marriage license and a copy of your most recent tax return.
 If you do not provide the documentation by the deadline, your dependent(s) will be removed from coverage.